Ammartest/Java-Programming-and-Software-Engineering-Fundamentals/README.md

 # Java Programming and Software Engineering Fundamentals Specialization
-- This repo contains all of my assignments from the Coursera Specialization: [Java Programming and Software Engineering Fundamentals Specialization](https://www.coursera.org/specializations/java-programming#courses)
+- This repo contains all of my assignments from the Coursera Specialization: [Java Programming and Software Engineering Fundamentals](https://www.coursera.org/specializations/java-programming#courses)

 ## Table of Content
 Course Week Assignments